argus-authz/argus-documentation/source/argus_introduction.rst

 Perfomance and Load Testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Argus provides a load testsuite, based on Grider framework.
+Argus provides a load testsuite, based on Grinder framework.

 More information can be found on `Argus load testsuite <https://github.com/argus-authz/load-testsuite>`__.